 • slowness of movements;

-• vomiting by a fountain.
+• Vomiting like a fountain.

 Signs of the consequences of an encephalitis tick bite